jwchen25/jwchen25/README.md

-- 👋 Hi, I’m @jwchen25
+- 👋 Hi, I’m Junwu Chen, a PhD in EPFL LIAC lab.
-- 👀 I’m interested in machine learning.
+- 💞️ I’m interested in machine learning for material & catalysis.
-- 🌱 I’m currently studying for a PhD's degree in AI4Chem.
-- 💞️ My research scope is to apply deep learning to chemistry and biomedicine.
-- 📫 How to reach me (E-mail: 845017597@qq.com)
+- 📫 How to reach me (E-mail: junwu.chen@epfl.ch)

 <!---
 jwchen25/jwchen25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.